 For the purposes of our current topic, take a look at his:

 I know Sporty and I certainly didn’t on the few occasions we decided to enter the property market.
-Suffice to say, it was a little messy.
+Suffice it to say, it was a little messy.
 Which, in retrospect is hardly surprising, given that we had yet to master the art of living below our means.

 Buying Versus Renting a Home: Final Thoughts